-Over to look at Croyde Bay and then back through the trees down to Saunton Beach for a coffee and a cake and just squeezed in a pasty at the beach cafe.
-Rested and refreshed we headed back through the dunes to collect the car.
+We keep walking beyond the ruined house and take the final brow to look over at Croyde Bay, before back tracking to find the stile leading to the stepped path, through the trees down to Saunton Beach.
+Here’s our chance to stop for a coffee and a cake, or squeezed in a pasty at the beach cafe.
+Rested and refreshed we head back on the coast path linked to the car park exit road.
+400m back along the main road we cut thourgh St Anne’s church yard and back to collect the car.
 Now you would think we couldn’t eat any more and life just couldn’t get better.

 Booking for the Lodges at www.thegallerylodges.co.uk or pm me.

-If you want to know where this stunning walk in you will have to visit ud at the Lodges or at the art studio www.petecaswell.co.uk
+If you want to know where this stunning walk in you will have to visit us at the Lodges or at the art studio www.petecaswell.co.uk

 Yum – Probably the coolest & tastiest day out you can have.